korningf/cso-git/README.md

 Tools that are fundamental for build development, systems integration, and automation.

-Aegis-Git empowers Cloud-Ops and Dev-Ops automation from a bare minimum Windows desktop.
+Aegis-Git provides a bare minimum environment to drive Cloud-Ops and Dev-Ops automation.

 # Mission